-Take a look at all the different kinds of sites that there are!
+Take a look at all the different types of sites there are!

 Mobile websites explained in more detail:

-With over 2 billion people in the world in possession of a smartphone, it would be silly not to get your business a mobile compatible website.
-Mobile websites load a lot quicker than conventional websites and content is optimised for simplistic browsing.
-There is no need to pinch and zoom; it can be quite tiring having to navigate around a small mobile screen looking for the required content.
+With over 2 billion people worldwide possessing smartphones, it would be silly not to get your business a mobile-compatible website.
+Mobile websites load much quicker than conventional ones, optimising content for simplistic browsing.
+There is no need to pinch and zoom; it can be tiring to navigate around a small mobile screen looking for the required content.
 Nine times out of ten, online traffic will leave your website if not optimised correctly.

-Mobile websites in appearance are quite similar to apps; the content has been reduced to take visitors very quickly to their intended destination.
-If the mobile site has been designed and constructed correctly, visitors will either purchase, download or book your product or service.
+Mobile websites appear similar to apps; the content has been reduced to take visitors to their intended destination quickly.
+If the mobile site has been designed and constructed correctly, visitors will purchase, download or book your product or service.

-While the older generations are trying to keep up with all this new technology the younger generations are spending billions with their mobile phones.
-They search for local businesses, train times, servicemen, browsing for their next holiday, keeping up with news, tweeting, facebooking the list is endless.
+While the older generations are trying to keep up with all this new technology, the younger generations spend billions with their mobile phones.
+They search for local businesses, train times, servicemen, browsing for their next holiday, keeping up with news, tweeting, and Facebooking.
+The list is endless.

-Mobile phones are accessing the internet a lot more than conventional PC's hence the need for businesses to embrace this new technology so as not to miss out on new sales.
+Mobile phones are accessing the internet much more than conventional PCs, hence the need for businesses to embrace this new technology to avoid missing out on recent sales.

 Parallax sites explained in more detail:

-Is a Parallax website the right type of website for me and my business?
+Is a Parallax website the correct type for me and my business?